-The Company has determined that its undistributed foreign earnings of approximately \$39,114 at April 3, 2010 will be re-invested indefinitely based upon the need for cash in its foreign operations, potential foreign acquisitions and the Company's inability to remit cash back to the United States under its current foreign debt obligations.
-Schaublin has a tax holiday that provides a 75% reduction of the statutory rate relating to its Swiss facility.
-This resulted in a tax benefit of approximately \$1,000, \$1,200 and \$1,400 in fiscal 2010, 2009 and 2008, respectively.
+The Company has determined that its undistributed foreign earnings of approximately \$46,435 at April 2, 2011 will be re-invested indefinitely based upon the need for cash in its foreign operations, potential foreign acquisitions and the Company's inability to remit cash back to the United States under its current foreign debt obligations.
+Schaublin had a tax holiday that provided a 75% reduction of the statutory rate relating to its Swiss facility.
+This resulted in a tax benefit of approximately \$1,000 and \$1,200 in fiscal 2010 and 2009, respectively.
 This tax holiday expired in March 2010.

 As the Company's undistributed earnings in foreign subsidiaries are considered to be reinvested indefinitely, no provision for U.S. federal and state income taxes has been provided.
-Upon repatriation of those earnings, in the form of dividends or otherwise, the Company would be subject to both U.S. income taxes (subject to an adjustment of foreign tax credits) and withholding taxes payable to various foreign countries.
+Upon repatriation of those earnings, in the form of dividends or otherwise, the Company would be subject to both U.S. income taxes

+(subject to an adjustment of foreign tax credits) and withholding taxes payable to various foreign countries.
 Determination of the amount of unrecognized deferred U.S. income tax liability is not practicable due to the complexities associated with its hypothetical calculation.

-At April 3, 2010, the Company has state net operating losses in different jurisdictions at varying amounts up to \$17,900, which expire at various dates through 2026.
+At April 2, 2011, the Company has state net operating losses in different jurisdictions at varying amounts up to \$20,400, which expire at various dates through 2026.
 The Company's tax returns are subject to review and examination by various taxing authorities, which could result in changes to accrued tax estimates.

 The Company files income tax returns in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
 With few exceptions, the Company is no longer subject to state or foreign income tax examinations by tax authorities for years ending before March 31, 2003.
 The Company is no longer subject to U.S. federal tax examination by the Internal Revenue Service for years ending before March 31, 2005.
-The Company is currently under Internal Revenue Service examination for fiscal years 2007 and 2008.
+A U.S. federal tax examination by the Internal Revenue Service for the years ended March 31, 2007 and March 31, 2008 was completed during fiscal 2011.
+As a result, the Company recognized certain previously unrecognized tax benefits of \$576 in fiscal 2011 on the basis that the related tax positions have been effectively settled.
+The Company maintains reserves for certain federal and state unrecognized tax benefits of \$4,511 which, based on management's judgement, the tax positions have not been effectively settled.
+Management deems it reasonably possible that such tax positions may be effectively settled by the end of the Company's fiscal year ending March 31, 2012.